 The second reason many companies fail to thank their referral sources is that they simply do not know who is referring.
 There are two painless techniques that can tackle this problem.
-First, for every new customer you get ask the question “Who referred you to us?”
-See previous post.
+First, for every new customer, you ask the question “Who referred you to us?”.
 Then, you take this information and input it into an effective referral tracking system so that you can follow up with a lively “Thank you!”.
 You need to have a system in place for keeping track of your referral sources.
 An effective tracker should be simple to input and follow.
 At best it will offer reminders or even do it for you automatically.

 Let’s explore this just a little further.
 There is a core “weapon of influence” outlined in Robert Cialdini’s classic book Influence: The Psychology of Persuasion that comes into play, that of reciprocity.
 Cialdini outlines an experiment performed by a university professor who sent out Christmas cards to a sample of perfect strangers.
 Surprisingly Christmas cards came pouring in from people he had never met or even heard of him.
 Why?
 Because they felt obligated to return the favor of something as easy as sending a card in the mail.
 It is basic psychology.
 When we do something as easy as sending a card in the mail thanking a customer for a referral it sets the stage for additional referrals.
 Because the communication is targeted to referral sources they will feel obligated to return the favor with additional referrals.